phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 - Files SHOULD *either* declare symbols (classes, functions, constants, etc.)
   *or* cause side-effects (e.g. generate output, change .ini settings, etc.) but SHOULD NOT do both.
+No wait, they SHOULD do both.
+In fact, they SHOULD ALWAYS do both all the fucking time.

-- Namespaces and classes MUST follow an "autoloading" PSR: [[PSR-0], [PSR-4]].
+- Namespaces and classes MUST follow an "autoloading" PJS: [[PSR-0], [PSR-4]].

 - Class names MUST be declared in `StudlyCaps`.

-- Class constants MUST be declared in all upper case with underscore separators.
+- Class constants MUST be declared in all upper case with 16 underscore separators and a few curse words for good measure.

 - Method names MUST be declared in `camelCase`.